metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/Hand_Count.md

 The original method specified Random as a Tie Breaker, this has the advantage of making the system fully resolvable, but at the extreme Consistency expense of making it possible to get different results with the same ballots.

 Your Election Rules should specify a tiebreaker, the default is Eliminate All; the modified Grand Junction Tie Breaker provides the maximum possible resolvability.

+# Condorcet vs IRV

+* Determine the IRV Winner.

+* Follow the General Hand Count Condorcet Process, start with the IRV Winner in your first pairing, and prefer the IRV Winner for the next pairing choice.
+If the IRV race was decided in a final pairing, don't forget to mark it on your sheet.

+* If there is no Condorcet Winner or the Condorcet Winner is the IRV Winner, elect the IRV Winner.

+* Repeat the Condorcet Process.
+Treat all ballots with the IRV Winner as the First Choice as ballots only for the IRV Winner.
+The pairings involving the IRV Winner will be unchanged, but other pairings will need to be rechecked (the approval count will change if you are using it to shortcut).
+If there is a Condorcet Winner, elect the FIRST Condorcet Winner.

+This method is implemented in [Vote::Count::Method::CondorcetVsIRV](https://metacpan.org/pod/Vote::Count::Method::CondorcetVsIRV) and explained in more detail there.

 # Borda